Connie Barden, Chief Clinical Officer

-Connie Barden, RN, MSN, CCRN-E, CCNS, becomes chief clinical officer of the American Association of Critical-Care Nurses (AACN) on Feb.
-10, 2014.
+Connie Barden, RN, MSN, CCRN-E, CCNS, serves as the first chief clinical officer of the American Association of Critical-Care Nurses (AACN).

-The first person to hold the CCO position at AACN, Barden will provide strategic leadership that drives the development and implementation of clinical practice resources, products and programs that reflect state-of-the-art acute and critical care practice.
-She also will ensure standards and guidelines that meet the rigor of a rapidly changing healthcare environment when AACN addresses current and emerging practice needs.
+Barden provides strategic leadership that drives the development and implementation of clinical practice resources, products and programs that reflect state-of-the-art acute and critical care practice.
+She also ensures standards and guidelines meet the rigors of a rapidly changing healthcare environment as AACN addresses current and emerging practice needs.